 If your mattress doesn’t include a sleep trial, you can still test it out at home if it has a 30-day return policy.
 Give the policy a quick readthrough before making a purchase, as some include hidden fees, such as restocking or shipping costs.

 Most adjustable bases are final sale items.
-If you buy a bundle, you cannot return the adjustable bed, but you should be able to return or exchange the mattress.
+If you buy a bundle, you cannot return the adjustable bed, but you should be able to return the mattress.

 More Adjustable Bed Considerations

 The right mattress isn’t all that you need for a good night’s sleep on an adjustable base.
 You should also consider your pillow, sheets, and mattress protector.

 Even the best pillows tend to slip off of an adjustable bed when you raise the head.
 To prevent a pile of pillows on the floor, you can try a pillow holder.
 Slide the pillow holder under the head of the mattress, and then you’ll have a small barrier that keeps your pillow in place.